Skip to main content

 Reduced cost MPC memberships available

 In an effort to challenge the deep disparities between white-led and BIPOC-led nonprofits (Nonprofit Finance Fund) and as part of our commitment to equity, we encourage organizations who identify as Black-, Indigenous-, and People of Color-led to take advantage of our reduced cost memberships if needed.
-Any organization that self-reports the need for supplemental support to get an MPC membership can use a 50% discount or 100% discount on their applicable membership tier.
-Simply use the code MEMBER50 or MEMBER100 in your membership form to automatically apply the discount.
+Any organization that self-reports the need for supplemental support to get an MPC membership can use a 50% discount or 100% discount on their applicable membership tier by simply selecting the applicable discount on their membership form.
 To learn more about reduced cost memberships, visit the FAQ.

 Guidelines